shini4i/atlantis-emoji-gate/README.md

 </div>

-> [!WARNING]
-> This project is in the early stages of development.
-Some breaking changes may occur.

 ## General information

 `atlantis-emoji-gate` is a tool designed to work with Atlantis on GitLab Community Edition (CE) to ensure that a